mindee/tawazi/README.md

 # type: ignore
 from time import sleep, time
-from tawazi import op, to_dag
+from tawazi import xnode, to_dag

-@op
+@xnode
 def a():
     print("Function 'a' is running", flush=True)
     sleep(1)
     return "A"

-# optionally configure each op using the decorator:
+# optionally configure each xnode using the decorator:
-# is_sequential = True to prevent op from running in parallel with other ops
+# is_sequential = True to prevent xnode from running in parallel with other xnodes
-# priority to choose the op in the next execution phase
+# priority to choose the xnode in the next execution phase
-@op(is_sequential=True, priority=10)
+@xnode(is_sequential=True, priority=10)
 def b():
     print("Function 'b' is running", flush=True)
     sleep(1)
     return "B"

-@op
+@xnode
 def c(a, arg_b):
     print("Function 'c' is running", flush=True)
     print(f"Function 'c' received {a} from 'a' & {arg_b} from 'b'", flush=True)